kennymc-c/ucr2-integration-requests/README.md

 | Adding json payload data (content type is set automatically)                 | `json`    |  `url="https://httpbin.org/post", json="{'key1':'value1','key2':'value2'}"` |
 | Adding xml payload data                   | `data` and `headers` |  `url="https://httpbin.org/post", data="<Tests Id='01'><Test TestId='01'><Name>Command name</Name></Test></Tests>", headers="{'Content-Type':'application/xml'}"` |

-#### Legacy syntax used before v0.6.0 (⚠️ Will be removed in a future version)
+#### Legacy syntax

+⚠️ Used before v0.6.0 and support will be removed in a future version

 <details>
 <summary>Legacy syntax</summary>

-Optional payload data can be added to the request body with a specific separator character:
+Optional payload data can be added to the request body with a specific separator character.

+⚠️ Only one payload type per requests is supported

 | Content type                      | Separator     | Example                                                      | Notes |
 |-----------------------------------|---------------|--------------------------------------------------------------|-------|
 | `application/x-www-form-urlencoded` | `§` (paragraph) |  `https://httpbin.org/post§key1=value1,key2=value2`            | Multiple values for a single key are currently not supported. |
 | `application/json`                 | `\|` (pipe)     |  `https://httpbin.org/post\|{"key1":"value1","key2":"value2"}` | |
 | `application/xml`                   | `^` (caret)     |  `https://httpbin.org/post^<Tests Id="01"><Test TestId="01"><Name>Command name</Name></Test></Tests>` | |

-#### Only one payload type per requests is supported

 If your actual url contains one or more of the above separators or other special characters that are not url reserved control characters you need to url-encode them first (e.g. with <https://www.urlencoder.io>)
 </details>